 - Probantheline bromide

 Because Metoclopramide increases gastrointestinal activity, it can affect the absorption rates of many oral drugs.
-Therefore, if your dog experiences any adverse reactions when taking multiple prescribed medications, contact your veterinarian right away.
+Therefore, if your dog experiences any adverse effects when taking multiple prescribed medications, contact your veterinarian right away.

 Metoclopramide Dosage For Dogs: Talk To Your Vet